Froylán Turcios

 Froylán Turcios (July 7, 1875 – November 19, 1943) was a Honduran writer, journalist and politician.
 He is considered one of the most important Honduran intellectuals of the early 20th century.

 Background and political roles

 He was born in Juticalpa, Olancho.
 He was Minister of Interior, Member of the National Congress of Honduras and delegate to the League of Nations in Geneva.

-He was private secretary of guerrilla Augusto César Sandino in Nicaragua, and a personal friend of Rubén Darío, Juan Ramón Molina and many other intellectuals and philosophers.
+He was private secretary of guerrilla Augusto César Sandino in Nicaragua, a personal friend of Rubén Darío, Juan Ramón Molina and many other intellectuals and philosophers.